-The Massachusetts Attorney General’s Office today filed suit against Hassan — whose legal name is Hicham Ali Hassan — alleging he discriminated against shoppers at The Tannery based on their race, national origin and immigration status — a violation of the state’s Public Accommodations Law and Consumer Protection Act.
+In July of 2018, the Massachusetts Attorney General’s Office filed a suit against Hassan — whose legal name is Hicham Ali Hassan — alleging he discriminated against shoppers at The Tannery based on their race, national origin and immigration status — a violation of the state’s Public Accommodations Law and Consumer Protection Act.

 According to the complaint, filed in Suffolk Superior Court, in December 2017, an African-American customer attempted to enter Hassan’s Boston-based upscale men’s shoe store 20 minutes before closing time.
 Hassan allegedly approached the man and prevented him from doing so.
 When the would-be shopper allegedly asked Hassan why he was denied entry into The Tannery — suggesting other white patrons appeared to be allowed to enter and shop — the suit claims Hassan responded that “he did not want [his] kind in [the] store.”